jasp-stats/jaspTTests/inst/help/TTestIndependentSamples.md

 - % CI for Effect Size: The confidence interval for the effect size.
 By default this is set to 95%.
     - Lower: The lower bound of the confidence interval.
     - Upper: The upper bound of the confidence interval.
+- SE Effect Size: Standard error of the effect size.

 #### Assumption Checks
 Test of Normality (Shapiro-Wilk):